fachrulm/fachrulm/README.md

 My work focuses on analyzing large (and often messy!) multimodal omic datasets, building robust analytical pipelines, and collaborating with cross-functional, international teams to drive impactful research.
 I specialize in host-microbe interactions and studies involving underrepresented populations.

 I am passionate about using data science to advance our understanding of human health and to promote diversity and equity in genomics research.
-I am also eager to continue growing my data science skillset and applying it beyond academia, such as in healthcare or data-driven industries that drive real-world impact.
+I am also eager to continue growing my data science skillset and applying it beyond academia!